vrishankvajpayee/Hack-Summit/README.md

 # Hack-Summit
 This is the project totally based on R programming language where the data is import in the form of comma seperated value(CSV) and the data is analysed and visulisation techniques are applied to it.
-The main purpose is of the project is Unified Rental Scheme which wprks as a solution for a
+The main purpose is of the project is Unified Rental Scheme which works as a solution for a 1 portal system for entire rental sceme for the city.

 ## Topic
 The data set is based upon the properties in the city of Mumbai, India where the properties from several areas